José Sánchez del Río: Legacy

 The "Blessed José Sánchez del Río High School Seminary" was established in 2008 in Mankato, Minnesota by Father Carlos Miguel Buela of the Institute of the Incarnate Word (IVE) (Instituto del Verbo Encarnado), a Roman Catholic religious institute.
 The junior (middle) high school and high school is a preparatory seminary quartered on the 1854 parish grounds of the Saints Peter and Paul Catholic Church in Mankato, Minnesota.
 The school's teen and young adult students are known collectively as "The Minor Seminarians".

 The newly named "St. José Sánchez del Río Catholic School" is located in San Antonio, Texas.
 Under the auspice of the Archdiocese of San Antonio, Archbishop Gustavo Garcia-Siller renamed the school prior to the start of the 2019–2020 school year.
 The school's mascot are the "Defenders of the Faith" in line with the charism of San Joselito and uses the rosary, Virgen de Guadalupe, and a palm as symbols of his devotion and faith.

+In 2021 the school closed and soon the campus was dedicated as the new St. Jose Sanchez Del Rio Catholic Church parish.
+The gymnasium has been repurposed as the church where Mass is celebrated every day.
+The new parish is growing fast with religious education and many ministries available to the approximately 450 families registered as parishioners as of early 2023.